-She’s the author of the house matters in divorce, a 2016 Inman innovator and 2017 Inman influencer.
+She’s the author of the house matters in divorce, a 2016 Inman innovator, and an Inman influencer.

-She did this to educate and support real estate agents nationwide and building a divorce real estate business and serving their local family law communities.
+She did this to educate and support real estate agents nationwide, build a divorce real estate business, and serve their local family law communities.

 What is Divorce Real Estate?

-Speaker 2: Let’s so let’s start with explaining to us what, what this niche is.
+Speaker 2: Let’s so let’s start by explaining to us, what this niche is.
 What is this divorce real estate niche all about

-Speaker 1: It’s where a real estate professional is utilized for the purposes of handling the real estate transaction in a divorce.
+Speaker 1: It’s where a real estate professional is utilized to handle the real estate transaction in a divorce.
 That includes selling the property.
-There are many different aspects of a case in family law, as you can imagine.
+As you can imagine, there are many different aspects of a case in family law.
 You’ve got custody issues that need to be sorted out.
 You’ve got financial issues that need to be completely divided.

 Family Law attorneys are generally not experts in real estate.
 They utilize, on a consistent basis, and have for decades, the use of child psychologists to make recommendations to the court with regards to child custody and making sort of custody arrangements.

-They utilize business valuators to assess and value businesses and then make recommendations and report.
-They also utilize forensic accountants to go through and figure out financial and tax consequences of dividing assets.
+They use business valuators to assess and value businesses and make recommendations and report.
+They also utilize forensic accountants to go through and figure out the financial and tax consequences of dividing assets.

 One thing that the family law community has never truly had is a real estate expert to handle the proper discovery as well as advice and sale of the family residence.
 There are many people who are getting divorced throughout the country who are not well informed.

 They are making decisions based on a lack of information and possibly a lack of competency with the professionals that they’ve got in their life that they can come back and sort of bite them or at least at the very least, not set them up for success.
-What I have done and I started doing 13 years ago when I got into this business, the very first listing that I ever sold was a divorce.
+I started doing what I have done 13 years ago when I got into this business, the very first listing I ever sold was a divorce.

 It is my passion to take what I’ve done here and the effect that I’ve been able to make on my local family law community as well as a community of divorcing clients and teach other REALTOR®s nationwide how to do that in their communities as well.